Galacringe/GalaKrond-jkr0404/README.md

 Korean / GMT + 9 / He | Him

-You should do what you should do, also I should do what I should do but I'm too fucking lazy damn.
 Hot Wheels Collector, Average JDM Fanboy

 C# (Unity) / Java(Minecraft) / Python

 I opened the blog (Korean) https://devgarlic.tistory.com/

 Anyways Thanks for visit My Profile, and Have a nice Day :D